How To Apply, Step-By-Step

 - Once we receive your FAFSA, we will contact you if we need any other forms.
 DO NOT submit tax documents unless we specifically request them.

-- If we request tax documents, be aware that we will need tax return transcripts from the IRS instead of tax returns (IRS 1040, 1040A, 1040EZ).
-For details on how to obtain these please see “Order a Tax Return or Account Transcript” at www.irs.gov.
-Be aware that tax return transcripts may be needed even if you use the FAFSA’s IRS Data Retrieval option.
-Other documents such as W-2 forms or Verification Documents may be requested as well.
+- If we request tax documents, be aware that we will need either tax return transcripts or signed tax returns (IRS 1040, 1040A, 1040EZ).
+Taxes must be signed in order to be accepted.
+Be aware that tax returns may be needed even if you used the FAFSA’s IRS Data Retrieval Tool option.
+Other documents such as W-2 forms or Verification documents may be requested as well.

 6. Aid is awarded.